darrengoulden/vsc-pexiplogs-extension/README.md

 VSCode extension for Pexip log syntax highlighting.

-Made for the `Dark+` VSC theme, highlighting will work in other themes but it won't be as optimised.
+Made for the `Dark+` VSC theme, in other themes you may find that there is only partial highlighting.

 ## Install